codyzu/webdev-site/m4/index.md

 ## 4 Calculator

-We are going to build a small calculator appliction using React.
+We are going to build a small calculator application using React.
 Here is the goal:

 ![calculator](./images/calculator.jpg)